mat-0/Mat-0/curriculum-vitae.md

 From May 2010 through to May 2018, created and managed football statistics based website (WordPress, PHP, MySQL) and twitter account which oversaw organic growth to peak over 175,000 followers with visibility to over 5 million users per week, and website visitors from over 150 countries.

-Latest personal project was to redesign running club website using Jekyll, a static site generator on Ruby hosted on GitHub pages.
+Latest personal project was to redesign running club website using Jekyll, a static site generator on Ruby hosted on GitHub pages - resulting in an annual club award.

 ## Core Skills